GNU-Magician/magi-on-rails/README.md

 # README
+Edit: This project is now complete.
+Hooray.
+No further updates will be made to it probably.

 This is my project to set up a blog.
 Nothing to say about it.
 You're free to use/study it.
 Languages used were Ruby (and Rails), HTML (with Bootstrap), CSS (with sass)